ภาษาไทย / Thai Bible History (3)

 Baptists have mies. in Siam, by whom the Scriptures are circulated among the people without

-from king, nobility, or priesthood.
+let or hinderance from king, nobility, or priesthood.
 The priests have even frequently sent to the

 mies. requesting to be supplied with copies of the holy volume, and have on some occasions